-During fiscal 2022, the Company purchased U.S. dollar forward contracts in Europe totaling US\$197.0 million that were designated as cash flow hedges.
-As of January 29, 2022, the Company had forward contracts outstanding for its European operations of US\$146.0 million to hedge forecasted merchandise purchases, which are expected to mature over the next 14 months.
+During fiscal 2023, the Company purchased U.S. dollar forward contracts in Europe totaling US\$315.0 million that were designated as cash flow hedges.
+As of January 28, 2023, the Company had forward contracts outstanding for its European operations of US\$253.0 million to hedge forecasted merchandise purchases, which are expected to mature over the next 15 months.

-As of January 29, 2022, accumulated other comprehensive income (loss) related to foreign exchange currency contracts included a net unrealized gain of approximately \$7.3 million, net of tax, of which \$5.4 million will be recognized in cost of product sales over the following 12 months, at the then current values on a pre-tax basis, which can be different than the current year-end values.
+As of January 28, 2023, accumulated other comprehensive income (loss) related to foreign exchange currency contracts included a net unrealized loss of approximately \$2.4 million, net of tax, of which \$1.1 million

-At January 30, 2021, the Company had forward contracts outstanding for its European operations of US\$100.0 million that were designated as cash flow hedges.
+At January 29, 2022, the Company had forward contracts outstanding for its European operations of US\$146.0 million that were designated as cash flow hedges.